-A recent study proved that some Minoans were genetically related to Greeks, while the others came from the Middle East.
-However, nobody is sure who they were.
+A recent study proved that Minoans were genetically mixed.
+Some were related to Greeks, while the others came from the Middle East.

 Minoans, the bull worshipers

 One of the most iconic images of the Minoan culture is the bull-leaping fresco from Knossos palace in Crete.
 It was a common motif in Minoan art.
-The common agreement is that these scenes represent actual bull-leaping, but scholars are still debating on the meaning of this ritual.
+Scholars are still debating on the meaning of this ritual.

 However, the bull-leaping games were not a Minoan invention.
-The earliest evidence comes from the Indus Valley Civilization.
-After that, we see it in ancient Syria, and with the Hittites in Modern Turkey.
+The earliest evidence of bull-leaping can be traced back to the Indus Valley Civilization.
+Subsequently, it was observed in ancient Syria and with the Hittites in what is now modern-day Turkey.

 The meaning of the bull-leaping – spring in Taurus

 In spring, the Sun “jumps” higher on the horizon, and then “falls” six months later in the fall.
-This is probably the meaning behind the English terms “spring” and “fall”.
+This could be the original meaning behind the terms “spring” and “fall”.
 I believe that the bull-leaping event relates to the same idea.
 It was a spring festival.

 Here is how the celestial cross of the period influenced the iconography of other cultures, neighboring Minoans.

-I believe that the labyrinth did not exist.
-Instead, the myth comes from the newcomers who saw the Neolithic drystone constructions, so typical for Meditteranean of the time.
+Archaeologists were unable to find a labyrinth on Crete.
+The closest match would be the Neolithic drystone constructions, so typical for Meditteranean of the time.
 Here is an example from the famous Baljenac island, Croatia.

 Labrys, Minoan double-ax – autumn in Aquila